ioanj/pm-documents/Scoping.md

+# Scoping

+Scoping is a focused, time-boxed discussion with key members of the XP and product teams and the stakeholders.

 ## Scoping Goals

-Scoping is a focused, time-boxed discussion with key members of the XP and product teams and the stakeholders.

 The purpose of Scoping is to understand:

 - **Why** we are building this product?
-  - What benefits will CVS and the users realize from using the product (what problem are we trying to solve?)
+  - What benefits will CVS and the users realize from using the product (what problem are we trying to solve?).
+What does success look like (what OKRs will we use to determine if the benefits are realized?)
 - **What** will the product do?
   - i.e. not _how_ it will do it  You're not solutioning, although some technical discussion is fine if it brings clarity to the conversation
 - **Who** is going to use it?